Learn about recent scams and how to recognize the warning signs.

 If you’re being asked to share your Online or Mobile Banking password, it’s a scam.

 An increased number of members are reporting text messages and phone calls from scammers claiming to be from MSGCU.
-These criminals can even make it look like a text or call is coming from MSGCU’s phone number.
-They are falsely claiming a fraudulent transaction has occurred, then attempt to gather online banking credentials such as username and password or complete credit/ debit card numbers (with the 3-digit code on the back of the card) to "stop" the fraud.
-The criminals then use the information to log in to online banking and make a payment to themselves or make fraudulent card charges.
+Criminals can even make it look like a text or call is coming from MSGCU’s phone number.
+They falsely claim a fraudulent transaction has occurred, then attempt to gather online banking credentials such as username and password or complete credit/debit card numbers (with the 3-digit code on the back of the card) to "stop" the fraud.
+The criminals then use the information to log in to Online Banking and make a payment to themselves, or to make fraudulent card charges.

 Beware of red flags scammers use like: